List of Doom ports: Boom and derivatives

 Boom was a port for DOS of the Doom source code by TeamTNT.
 Boom fixed numerous software glitches and added numerous other software enhancements into the engine to such a degree that its additions have been incorporated into most modern versions of Doom source ports (such as PrBoom+, ZDoom and Doom Legacy).
 The last update of Boom was released on October 22, 1998.
 In October 1999, Boom's source code was released.
 Further development of Boom as a source port was continued for DOS as MBF, for Windows as PrBoom, and for Linux as LxDoom.
 The latter two later merged as PrBoom and also took on many of the MBF features, so PrBoom's own successor, PrBoom+, is effectively the modern equivalent of Boom.
+Modifications of Doom that use Boom are referred to as "Boom-compatible", however that usually means "PrBoom+" due to further limits being removed in PrBoom+.

 Eternity Engine

-The Eternity Engine is a Windows source port licensed under the GNU General Public License.
+The Eternity Engine is a cross-platform source port licensed under the GNU General Public License.
 It was first released on January 8, 2001, as version 3.29 beta 1.
 It was originally meant to power a Doom total conversion, but after that project went on hiatus (eventually being cancelled in 2006), the engine became the prime focus.
 The engine is based on Smack My Marine Up (SMMU).
 It includes such features as scripting, portals, polyobjects, and Heretic support.